 |Customer Support||How quickly you deal with customer queries||Answering in less than 24 hours, 7 days a week (yes that’s weekends included)|

 |A-to-z Guarantee Claims||How often do you get returns?||Low A-to-z claims|

 A Special Note on FBA

 But that’s not all, because we have not included the “motherload” which is “Fulfilment By Amazon” AKA “FBA”.

-FBA means that the seller has one or more of their products in Amazon’s fulfilment centres and because Amazon have it, have verified it’s condition and knows it can get the product out to its Amazon Prime subscribers, then it promotes FBA held items heavily against seller fulfilled items and routinely it’s going to take a hefty price difference to shake FBA products out of the buy box, or is it?
+FBA means that the seller has one or more of their products in Amazon’s fulfilment centres and because Amazon has it, have verified it’s condition and knows it can get the product out to its Amazon Prime subscribers, then it promotes FBA held items heavily against seller fulfilled items and routinely it’s going to take a hefty price difference to shake FBA products out of the buy box, or is it?

 The Amazon Buy Box Rule?

 If you have had a slap from Amazon, whether that’s an account warning or a suspension and very worryingly even if it was not your fault and a mistake on Amazon’s part (we have this documented in a support email back from Amazon) then this can count against you if everything is even.

 But course your business exceeds in every area on Amazon, you are the perfect seller, well second to Amazon that is, so for the following to work, we’re assuming that everything is level.